NanoPass and M2N enter strategic development & foundry agreement

 YONGIN-SI, Republic of Korea, and NES ZIONA, Israel, Dec.
 22, 2021 /PRNewswire/ -- NanoPass Technologies and Micro2Nano (M2N) have reached an agreement to enter a strategic development and production relationship for the design and production of NanoPass's proprietary MEMS based microneedles.

-The and provide a basis for the continued growth of the two comaim of the collaboration is to strengthen the relationship between NanoPass and M2N panies while basing the new agreement on years of development and production collaboration.
+The aim of the collaboration is to strengthen the relationship between NanoPass and M2N and provide a basis for the continued growth of the two companies while basing the new agreement on years of development and production collaboration.

 M2N has been an integral and inseparable part of Nanopass's development and manufacturing capabilities since 2007 and has been providing Nanopass with high quality foundry services, ingenuity and quick turn-around on development projects.